 QinetiQ operates the Range at Shoeburyness on behalf of the MOD under what is known as the Long Term Partnering Agreement (LTPA).
 The site is in operation all year round delivering vital test, evaluation and training support for the UK Armed Services.
-Days when activity may be noticed off site are relatively few.

 Both QinetiQ and the MOD take this matter very seriously and have made significant investment in the noise monitoring technology used by the Range.